w3f/polkadot-wiki/docs/learn/learn-consensus.md

 [**validators**](./learn-validator.md) and [**nominators**](./learn-nominator.md), to maximize chain
 security.
 Actors who are interested in maintaining the network can run a validator node.

-Validators assume the role of producing new blocks in [BABE](#block-production-babe), validating parachain blocks, and guaranteeing finality in [GRANDPA](#finality-gadget-grandpa).
-Nominators can choose to back select validators with their stake.
+Validators assume the role of producing new blocks, validating parachain blocks, and guaranteeing finality.
+Nominators can choose to backselect validators with their stake.
 Nominators can approve candidates that they trust and back them with their tokens.

 ## Hybrid Consensus

-There are two protocols we use when we talk about the consensus protocol of
-{{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} GRANDPA and BABE (Blind Assignment for Blockchain Extension).
-We talk about both of these because
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses what is known as _hybrid consensus_.
-Hybrid consensus splits up the finality gadget from the block production mechanism.
+Hybrid consensus splits up the finality gadget ([GRANDPA](#finality-gadget-grandpa)) from the block production mechanism ([BABE](#block-production-babe)).

-This is a way of getting the benefits of **probabilistic finality** (the ability to always produce new blocks) and **provable finality** (having a universal agreement on the canonical chain with no chance for reversion) in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+This is a way of getting the benefits of **probabilistic finality** (the ability always to produce new blocks) and **provable finality** (having a universal agreement on the canonical chain with no chance for reversion) in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 It also avoids the corresponding drawbacks of each mechanism (the chance of unknowingly following the wrong